 - Meet their managers and coworkers

-    - Discover company policies, functioning, and protocols
+- Discover company data security policies, functioning, and protocols

 An onboarding employee program can last up to 12-18 months, involving not only human resources teams (HR Professionals) and people managers but also managers and co-workers for a smooth onboarding experience and relationship building with the in-office and remote employees.

 It begins when a candidate agrees to an offer and ends when the employee has become fully integrated, productive, and contributing.
 It begins when a candidate accepts a job offer and ends when the employee has become fully integrated, productive, and contributing.

 Although paperwork and administration are part of the employee onboarding process, Cultural and social acclimatization, and support to reach peak productivity are essential.

 What’s the Importance of New Employee Onboarding Process?

 The Employee onboarding process of new hires usually takes place over the first few weeks of their employment.
 An effective employee onboarding process may tip the scales mainly in your favor, even though it may not appear to be the case at first glance.

 During this time, employees learn about your work culture, get to know their managers and peers, and get their first impressions of your company.

 According to CareerBuilder, approximately 93% of employers believe that a great recruit onboarding experience influences their employees’ decision to stay or leave.
 Employees face uncertainty and confusion without an onboarding program and may have difficulty adapting to their new roles.